 At Daly’s, we are constantly updating our fleet of training equipment.
 When you go to work, you are more likely to feel at home in the equipment you have already been operating.

 We have vehicles as new as 2013 and 2015 model year.
 This is very important for transitioning into the workforce.
 The differences between current equipment and older equipment can be dramatic, so we want to make sure you are not caught off guard by the recent updates in technology.
-Daly’s Truck Driving School is able to get you in late model equipment with current regen systems, which are preferred by the most carriers.
-We recommend you visit as many other truck schools as possible before you come see us.
-After seeing what the other schools equipment and facility looks like most people choose Daly’s Truck Driving School.
+Daly’s Truck Driving School is able to get you in late model equipment with current regen systems, which are preferred by most carriers.
+We recommend you visit as many other truck schools as possible before you come to see us.
+After seeing what the other schools’ equipment and the facility look like most people choose Daly’s Truck Driving School.

 Daly’s Truck Driving School built a custom facility in 2008.
 This facility is built for CDL training from the start.
 We have permanent shelters on the yard for the heat or the rain and most importantly 6 acres of asphalt for training purposes.
 There are 2 full-size state testing carousels on the lot as well.
 The facility is in some cases 3 times as large as our competitors who usually will train on rock or dirt lots.
 This may seem like a small difference but the way a commercial vehicle backs on rocks and dirt vs the way it backs on asphalt are night and day.

 Besides the initial cost of building the proper training yard, asphalt is much more expensive to train on because it causes the tires to wear out at a much faster rate than rock or dirt.
 This is an area Daly’s Truck Driving School chooses not to save money.
 The best thing for a student, hands down, is to train on pavement because the state exam will be on pavement.